 DEPTH INTEGRATION

-"Rachel works at a depth I have not encountered before.
+"Rachel works at a depth I haven’t encountered before.
 She doesn't rush to solutions or techniques.
-Instead she helps you see the patterns shaping your life — often ones you didn't realize were there."
+Instead, she helps you see the patterns shaping your life…often ones you didn't realize were there."

 The aim is not simply symptom relief, but lasting structural change.